Scale-dependent heat transport in dissipative media via electromagnetic fluctuations

-Figure~\ref{fig:kappa_sheet}(a) depicts $ \mathcal{A}(r) $ for several $ h$, covering many orders of magnitude in distance $ r $, to span the slow decay and features on various scales.
-For $ r \ll h $, $\mathcal{A}$ approaches the bulk result, shown as a dashed line.
-While the bulk curve decays exponentially on the scale of $ L $, the sheet solution decays slowly, showing two distinct plateaus with approximate scalings $ \mathcal{A} \sim r^{-1} $.
-We interpret these as manifestations of the two traveling surface modes, spreading as $ r^{-1} $ in 2D space.
-For $ h = 50 \ \textrm{nm} $, these modes have decay lengths of roughly a millimeter and a meter.
-With decrease of $ h $, the modes appear at larger $ r $.
-Notably, at distances large compared to the decay length of surface modes, $ \mathcal{A} $ does not decay exponentially, but with a power law $ \sim r^{-3.5} $.
-This power is a result of $ \omega $ integration and depends on material.
-While analytical understanding requires future investigation, we numerically found that the spectral conductivity kernel $ A(r,\omega) $ ultimately, for large $r$, scales as $r^{-4}$ for any $\varepsilon(\omega)$ investigated \footnote{This power law was also found for points in vacuum near a surface \cite{Messina18}.}.
+Figure~\ref{fig:kappa_sheet}(a) depicts $ \mathcal{A}(r) $ for $ h=50$ nm, covering orders of magnitude in $ r $, to span the features on various scales.
+While the bulk curves (dashed lines) decay exponentially on the scale of $ L $, the sheet solutions decay slowly.
+Especially Si shows two distinct plateaus with approximate scalings $ \mathcal{A} \sim r^{-1} $.
+We interpret these as manifestations of the two traveling surface modes, spreading as $ r^{-1} $ in 2D space, with decay lengths of roughly a millimeter and a meter.
+Notably, at distances large compared to that decay length, $ \mathcal{A} $ does not decay exponentially, but with a power law.
+We numerically found that the spectral $ A(r,\omega) $ ultimately, for large $r$, scales as $r^{-4}$ for any $\varepsilon(\omega)$ investigated \footnote{This power law was also found for points in vacuum near a surface \cite{Messina18}.}, while, for the range shown, the integrated curves in the graph show $\sim r^{-3.5}$.
 This intriguing behavior indicates absence of an ultimate decay length.